-How Post Office became the #1 public services brand in the UK
+How the Post Office became the #1 public services brand in 2020

-93% of the UK's population live within a mile of a Post Office branch.
-But running the UK’s largest retail network comes with a whole host of challenges - including how to deliver fantastic customer service consistently.
-Using the Qualtrics XM Platform, the Post Office is able to collect, analyse and take action on feedback gathered across 11,500 branches and its vast digital estate.
-In just a few months, it’s been able to resolve 100s of issues - big and small - and create more seamless, hassle-free experiences for its millions of customers.
+More than 90% of the UK's population live within a mile of a Post Office branch.
+But running the UK’s largest retail network comes with a whole host of challenges - including how to deliver fantastic customer service across the entire customer journey.
+Using the Qualtrics XM Platform, the Post Office is able to standardise and centralise how they collect, analyse and take action on feedback gathered across 11,500 branches.

 Enabling local branches to fix branch-level issues

 Low stock.
+Incorrect opening hours.
 Handling of fragile parcels.
-Too few staff on the travel money counter.
-The Post Office knows a lot of its customer feedback is local in nature and requires branch teams to own it and take action.
-Thanks to easy-to-use Qualtrics dashboards, it’s possible for any branch to access its own data, see exactly what it needs to do to improve, plus celebrate successes.
+Access to vital services.
+The Post Office knows a lot of its customer feedback is local in nature and requires the area and branch teams to stay in constant communication to detect any experience gaps and take action.
+With Qualtrics dashboards and the XM mobile App, it’s possible for any branch to access its own data, filter accordingly, and see exactly what it needs to be improved.

-Ensuring you have a great experience in any branch
+Ensuring you have a great experience in every branch

 Everyone has a few preferred Post Office branches – one close to home, one close to work, maybe one open on Sundays.
-The challenge for the Post Office is making sure your experience is consistently excellent at each one.
-By assessing performance across its entire network, it’s able to spot skill gaps and develop action plans for individual branches and teams.
+The challenge for the Post Office is making sure the experience is consistently excellent at each one.
+By assessing key performance metrics – friendliness, knowledge, professionalism, efficiency – across its entire network, it’s able to spot skill and behavioural gaps.
+Then, they can coach and develop action plans for individual branches and teams.

 Feedback means nothing if you don’t act on it.
-With manager-level dashboards and action planning, it’s fast and easy to turn a customer complaint into a branch improvement.
+With personalised dashboards for each branch team, filtering, and action planning, it’s fast and easy to turn a customer complaint into a branch improvement.

-Post Office has over 11,500 branches across the UK.
+UK Post Office has over 11,500 branches across the UK.
 It’s the largest retail network in the country, with more branches than all UK banks and building societies combined.
-As well as mail services, it offers a wide variety of other products, including loans, credit cards, savings account, travel money, and government services.www.postoffice.co.uk
+As well as mail services, it offers a wide variety of other products including cash and banking, mails and parcels, travel money and government services.www.postoffice.co.uk